IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 ## Call for Papers

 The call for papers will be available for download in August 2024.
-All spoken presentations will be **pre-recorded videos** of 15-20 minutes to be submitted two weeks before the conference.
+All spoken presentations will be **pre-recorded videos** of 15-20 minutes to be submitted one month before the conference.
 During the conference sessions, presenters will give a 5-minute summary of their work and 15-20 minutes will be dedicated to Q&A. The *Concordance* platform will be used for hosting the program, videos, abstracts, posters and online discussions and networking.
 You can read more about it [here](https://igelsociety.org/concordance/).
 Proposals for paper and poster presentations must contain a short introduction, a description of the methods as appropriate, and a brief conclusion.

 ### Paper and Poster Submission Requirements